antixenoinitiative/axiwiki/scouts.md

 ![scout_regenerator.png](/img/thargoids/scout_regenerator.png =125x){.align-right}
 Regenerator variants are the same as the Marauder but have a special Regeneration pulse ability.
 The Regenerator may use this ability and apply a regeneration buff to all nearby scouts, rapidly regenerating their health.
 Regenerators will make an audible sound before using the attack and emit a green pulse.
 Regenerator variants will appear with a green coloration.

-## Beserker
+## Berserker

 ![scout_beserker.png](/img/thargoids/scout_berserker.png =125x){.align-right}

-Similar to Regenerator, Beserker variants are marauders with a special ability.
-Beserkers can emit a red energy pulse that will buff the damage of all nearby scouts and trigger all nearby non-beserker scouts to fire a caustic missile.
-Beserkers have an Orange/red appearance.
+Similar to Regenerator, Berserker variants are marauders with a special ability.
+Berserkers can emit a red energy pulse that will buff the damage of all nearby scouts and trigger all nearby non-berserker scouts to fire a caustic missile.
+Berserkers have an Orange/red appearance.

 ## Inciter
 ![scout_inciter.png](/img/thargoids/scout_inciter.png =125x){.align-right}